Detailed information for 2022

 - Data accuracy

-Under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S19, the Homicide Survey collects police-reported data on the characteristics of all homicide incidents, victims and accused persons in Canada.
+Under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S19, the Homicide Survey collects police-reported data on the characteristics of all homicide incidents, victims and accused persons / chargeable suspects in Canada.
 The Homicide Survey began collecting information on all murders in 1961 and later added data collection on all manslaughters and infanticides in 1974.
 The survey remained virtually unchanged until 1991 when, in an effort to respond to changing information needs, it was revised and expanded.
-Additional changes were incorporated in 1997, 2005, and 2015.
+Additional changes were incorporated in 1997, 2005, 2015, and 2017.
+In 2019, the survey went through a comprehensive redesign in order to improve data quality and enhance relevance.

 The data are intended to respond to the needs of those who work in the criminal justice system (such as the policing community) as well as to inform researchers, policy analysts, academics, the media and the public on the nature and extent of homicide in Canada.